latinos/TagAndProbeLepton/Muons/plot_tnp/Eff_txt/README.md

 IMPORTANT: We move from Medim selection to Tight due to efficiency degradation for Medium ID as function of inst. luminosity

-Efficiency is recalculated for July 8 Golden json file: Runs 271036-276097
+Efficiency is recalculated for part July 8 Golden json file: Runs 271036-274421

 for muon ID (TightHWW):